NIDA-AACAP Resident Training Award in Substance Use Disorders, supported by the National Institute on Drug Abuse (NIDA) and sponsored by AACAP

 - Screening and management of HIV/Hepatitis/STD infections in adolescent patients with substance use disorders.

-AACAP will consider additional clinical topics that meet the criteria of direct relevance to child and adolescent substance use disorder treatment research and dissemination.
-For consideration of a topic not listed above, applicants must contact Carmen J. Head, MPH, AACAP Director of Research, Grants, and Workforce at email@example.com to discuss his/her topic before submitting an application.
+AACAP will consider additional clinical topics that meet the criteria of direct relevance to child and adolescent substance use disorder treatment science and dissemination.
+For consideration of a topic not listed above, applicants are encouraged to contact Carmen J. Thornton, MPH, AACAP Director of Research, Grants, and Workforce at firstname.lastname@example.org to discuss their topic before submitting an application.

-- Applicants must either be AACAP members or have a membership application pending (not paid by the award) and agree to submit a proposal for a poster presentation on his or her activities or project for AACAP's 65th Annual Meeting, October 22-27, 2018 in Seattle, Washington.
+- Applicants must either be AACAP members or have a membership application pending (not paid by the award) and agree to submit a proposal for a poster presentation on his or her activities or project for, and attend AACAP's 69th Annual Meeting in Toronto, Canada, October 17-22, 2022.

-- Applicants must agree to attend the NIDA Clinical Trials Network's Annual Meeting March 20-22, 2018 in Bethesda, Maryland.
+- Applicants must agree to attend the NIDA Clinical Trials Network's Annual Meeting date to be determined in Spring, 2022 in Bethesda, MD.
 Cutting edge research will be presented at the NIDA CTN Annual Meeting and awardees will have the opportunity to network with other clinicians and researchers in the field.

 - All applicants are responsible for ensuring their own adherence to all federal research regulations, certifications and assurances.
 Institutional agreement of acceptance of their role and responsibility for the oversight of the award and proposed activities will be requested through the application process.